What is the best Computer or Laptop for CAD Software such as Autocad, Solidworks, Inventor, or Revit?

 Look at these Inventor Benchmarks of Finite Element Analysis Meshing.
 High-Core-Clocks with High Turbo-Boost Clocks win all the way (Lower is better):

-Here are some Revit Benchmarks made by Pugetsystems.
-Again, in Single-Threaded Workloads a High-Core Clock (IPC) wins, in multi-threaded workloads such as Rendering, more Cores win.
+Here are some Revit Benchmarks.
+Again, in Single-Threaded Workloads, a CPU with a high Core-Clock (IPC) wins, in multi-threaded workloads such as Rendering, more Cores win.

 Performance relative to an i7 7700K that has 4,5GHz Boost Clock, 4 Cores, 8 Threads

-The 3D Performance Benchmarks too have high-clocking CPUs at the top of the ranking:
+The 3D Performance Benchmarks have high-clocking CPUs at the top of the ranking too:

 And one last CPU Benchmark for Solidworks, confirming what we have already seen:

-Turbo Boost and IPC are so important because many tasks cannot be parallelized.
+CPU Core Clocks and IPC (Instructions per Cycle) are so important because many tasks cannot be parallelized.

 It looks a bit like this: